Two Indians among three killed in suspected drone attack in Abu Dhabi

 Three people, including two Indian nationals, were killed on Monday after a suspected drone attack sparked an explosion that struck three oil tankers in United Arab Emirates capital Abu Dhabi, AP reported.

+The tankers had exploded in the industrial Musaffah area, near storage facilities of oil firm ADNOC.
+A fire also broke out at an extension of Abu Dhabi International Airport.

-Apart from the two Indian nations, one Pakistani also died in the blast, the Abu Dhabi police said.
+Apart from the two Indian nations, one Pakistani also died in the blast, the Abu Dhabi police said, adding that six people were injured.

+The identity of the Indians is being ascertained, Indian envoy to the UAE, Sunjay Sudhir, told ANI.
-The police said an inquiry was underway into the cause of the explosion.
-But, Yemen’s Iran-aligned Houthi group claimed responsibility for the attack, Reuters reported.

-“Initial investigations found parts of a small plane that could possibly be a drone at both sites that could have caused the explosion and the fire,” Abu Dhabi police said in a statement.
+The Abu Dhabi police said an inquiry was underway into the cause of the explosion.
+“Initial investigations found parts of a small plane that could possibly be a drone at both sites that could have caused the explosion and the fire,” the police added.

 Footage on social media showed a thick plume of black smoke rising into the sky.